Updated: Apr 10

-According to Sushrutha ( Master of Ayurveda), health is defined as
+According to Sage Sushrutha ( Master of Ayurveda), health is defined as

 Prasanna atma indriya manaha swastha iti abhidheeyate"

-Translation: One is in perfect health when the Three doshas (vata, pitta, and Kapha),the metabolic fire (digestion, assimilation, and transformation), all the bodily tissues & components (the entire physical body) all the excretory functions ( urination, sweat, and defecation) are in perfect order with a pleasantly disposed and contented mind, senses and spirit.
+Translation: One is in perfect health when the Three doshas (vata, pitta and Kapha), metabolic fire (digestion, assimilation and transformation), all the bodily tissues & components (the entire physical body) all the excretory functions ( urination, sweat, and defecation) are in perfect order with a pleasantly disposed and contented mind, senses and spirit.

-Suryanamaskar bridges this connection- from the active physical movement of dynamic Asana ( posture ) to the subtle breath and onward control of the mind-body complex through the senses.
+Suryanamaskar bridges this connection- from the active physical movement of dynamic poses (asanas) to the subtle breath and onward control of the mind body complex through the senses.
 This helps one live as a part of nature and in rhythm with the universe to bring about oneness with that universal consciousness, of which the Sun is representative.

 What is the right way to practice SuryaNamaskar?

 Surya Namaskar must always be done with a synchronized breath with each move.
 All the limbs and core are engaged during the sequence.
 The inhalation and exhalation are matched with the expansion and contraction of the muscles.
-The breath should be flowing throughout the sequence with retention only at the plank pose.
-Ideally, this sequence is done to bridge the warm-ups and asana practice.
+Breath should be flowing throughout the sequence with a retention in the plank pose.
+Ideally this sequence is done to bridge the warm ups and asana practice.
 So, it's important to warm up the muscles before jumping right into Surya Namaskars.
-A vata dosha individually should ideally be holding poses for a longer time and do the sun salutations at a slower pace.
+A vata dosha individual should ideally be holding poses for a longer time and do the sun salutations at a slower pace.
 A kapha dosha individual should quickly switch between poses.
-Since Surya namaskars can increase metabolic fire, a pitta dosha person should ideally perform moon salutations or sun salutations in the evening or cooler months.
+Since, Surya namaskars can increase metabolic fire, a pitta dosha person should ideally perform moon salutations or sun salutations in the evening or cooler months.

-Each of the twelve rounds of Surya Namaskar makes one part of two cycles; in which one cycle uses either right side or left side of the body limbs predominantly.
-The 12 hatha yoga positions during the practice of Surya Namaskar activate the pingala (Sun channel, right nostril-sympathetic system) to give physical energy and a dynamic start to the day.
+Sun salutations is a sequence of 12 poses and this is done using both right and left sides of the limbs.
+The 12 hatha yoga positions during the practice of Surya Namaskar on the right side activate the Pingala (Sun channel- the right nostril-sympathetic system) to give physical energy and a dynamic start to the day.
 The left side movement activates the Ida (moon channel, left nostril, parasympathetic system) to create a meditative spiritual practice of Surya Namaskar.
-Ideally, both sides are used in tandem during a round of two cycles ( one of the right sides and one of the left side) to create a harmonious Ida-pingala flow of energy and bring about awareness of consciousness through the planned movement of the physical body.
+Ideally, both sides are used in tandem during a round of two cycles ( one of right side and one of left side) to create a harmonious Ida-pingala flow of energy and bring about awareness of consciousness through planned movement of the physical body.

 When is the best time to practice SuryaNamaskar?